Volodya1989/gt-hw-readme-generator/SampleReadme/sampleREADME.md

   * [Questions](#questions)

   ## Installation
-  sample3
+  npm i
   ## Usage
-  sample4
+  usage info
   ## Credits
-  sample5
+  Volodymyr
   ## License
-  sample10
+  license
   ## Contributing
-  Vol
+  guidlines
   ## Tests
-  sample6
+  npm test
   ## Questions
   [Link to my GitHub Repository ]( https://github.com/Volodya1989)

-  If you have any question or suggestion, please you can reach by sending email to vpetrytsia@gmail.com
+  If you have any question or suggestion, please you can reach me by sending email to vpetrtysia@gmail.com